rgb-protocol/RGB-Documentation/annexes/glossary.md

 [Wikipedia link](https://en.wikipedia.org/wiki/Directed\_acyclic\_graph)

-### Engraving

-An optional data string that past owners of a contract can register in the contract history.
-It is implemented in the RGB21 [interface](glossary.md#interface).

 ### Extra Transaction Proof - ETP

 The part of the [Anchor](../commitment-layer/anchors.md) that embeds the additional data necessary for the validation of [Tapret](../commitment-layer/deterministic-bitcoin-commitments-dbc/tapret.md) commitment contained in a [taproot](glossary.md#taproot) transaction, such as the internal PubKey and the Script Path Spend.